Brian-storm/ESTR2106-Project/README.md

 6. See the username in the top-right of screen and be able to log out.

 ## 2. Admins
-– admins will be able to perform arbitrary CRUD actions to the location data and the user data on your database.
+Admins will be able to perform arbitrary CRUD actions to the location data and the user data on your database.

 Admin actions:
 1. CRUD stored event details in the local database.